Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Supplemental
 **Mins**: Brawl 3

-On a successful Decisive Brawl Attack, or a Brawl Attack Maneuver that exceeds the target’s DV, destabilize their movements and footing causing them to be stunned and remove 4 Dice from the next action.
+On a successful Brawl Attack, destabilize their movements and footing causing them to be stunned and remove 4 Dice from the next action.

 <div class="greater_charm">Greater Charms </div>